Dynamic Data-Free Knowledge Distillation by Easy-to-Hard Learning Strategy

 \section{Experiments}

-In this section, we evaluate the performance and convergence of CuDFKD on different benchmarks and teacher-student pairs.
-We also conduct the ablation study to verify the effectiveness of the curriculum learning strategy.
-Besides, we also explore the advantage of CuDFKD over other DFKD methods from several perspectives.
+In this section, we present an evaluation of the performance and convergence of CuDFKD on various benchmarks and teacher-student pairs.
+We also conduct an ablation study to verify the effectiveness of the curriculum learning strategy.
+Additionally, we also explore the advantages of CuDFKD over other DFKD methods from several perspectives.